emqx/blog/en/202007/using-mqtt-in-flutter.md

 ### Connect to MQTT broker

-This article will use the [MQTT broker](https://www.emqx.com/en/products/emqx) which is operated and maintained by EMQ X Cloud.
-EMQ X Cloud is the [MQTT IoT cloud](https://www.emqx.com/en/cloud) service platform released by [EMQ](https://www.emqx.com/en), it provides the service for accessing **MQTT 5.0** with all-in-one operation and maintenance and unique isolation environment.
+This article will use the [MQTT broker](https://www.emqx.com/en/products/emqx) which is operated and maintained by EMQX Cloud.
+EMQX Cloud is the [MQTT IoT cloud](https://www.emqx.com/en/cloud) service platform released by [EMQ](https://www.emqx.com/en), it provides the service for accessing **MQTT 5.0** with all-in-one operation and maintenance and unique isolation environment.

 - Broker: **broker.emqx.io**
 - TCP Port: **1883**